-Updated March, 2016 – The number of beers labeled “gluten-free” has skyrocketed in recent years, and with vast improvements in variety and taste.
+The number of beers labeled “gluten-free” has skyrocketed in recent years, and with vast improvements in variety and taste, the warm-weather landscape is encouraging for those with celiac disease.
 But it’s still important to exercise caution before popping the bottle cap and imbibing freely.

 Regular beer is off-limits since it’s made via the fermentation of barley, a process that doesn’t remove the gluten protein.
 Gluten-free beers have avoided this problem by starting with gluten-free grains, such as sorghum, millet, rice or buckwheat, each providing its own unique essence.